2026-27 Catalog

 Program expenses are given in the Financial section of this catalog.

-Students are strongly encouraged to consult a career program advisor in the department office for assistance in determining the best education plan for their career goals.
+Students are strongly encouraged to consult a student success coach in the department office for assistance in determining the best education plan for their career goals.

 Although scheduling may not always provide for the following progression of courses, students should use the foundation, intermediate and advanced course sequence as a guide in program planning.